bw-young/Geometry/README.md

 L + L2; L += L2;          // append polyline
 L.size();                 // get number of vertices
 L.nchains();              // get number of chains
-L.chain(i);               // get the index for the first vertex in chain i L.loop(i);                // true if chain i loops L.extent();               // get ext
+L.findChain(j);           // get the index for the chain that contains vertex j L.chain(i);               // get the index for the first vertex in chain i L.chainEnd(i);            // get 1 + the index of the last vertex in chain i L.loop(i);                // true if chain i loops L.extent();               // get ext

-L.findChain(j);           // get the index for the chain that contains vertex j L.addChainBreak(j,c);     // add a chain break at vertex j that loops if c=true; if a chain already begins at j, updates instead
+L.vertices();             // access the vertex vector

+L.addChainBreak(j,c);     // add a chain break at vertex j that loops if c=true; if a chain already begins at j, updates instead
 L.removeChainBreak(i);    // remove chain break i; if either side of the break is looping, the new chain will only be looping if the last and first vertices are the same
 L.addChain(i,L,c);        // adds a chain in the ith chain position from a vector of Point2d objects that is looping if c=true
-L.extractChain(i);        // get a Polyline2d objects representing chain i
+L.extractChain(i);        // get a Polyline2d object representing chain i
-L.removeChain(i);         // remove the chain break and all vertices associated with chain i L.append_front(i,L,c);    // append the vector of Point2d objects, which loops if c=true, to the beginning of chain i L.append_back(i,L,c);     // append the vector of Point2d objects, which loops if c=true, to the end of chain i L.computeBounds();        // determine minimum and maximum coordinates, and pushes 0 to L.s if L.s is empty but L.v is not.
+L.removeChain(i);         // remove the chain break and all vertices associated with chain i L.append_front(i,L,c);    // append the vector of Point2d objects, which loops if c=true, to the beginning of chain i L.append_back(i,L,c);     // append the vector of Point2d objects, which loops if c=true, to the end of chain i L.insert(j,p);            // insert point p before vertex j L.insert(j,beg,end);      // insert point objects as vertices before vertex j, from iterator beg to but not including iterator end
+L.push_back(p);           // append point p as a vertex to the end of the vertex chain L.erase(j);               // delete vertex j L.computeBounds();        // determine minimum and maximum coordinates, and pushes 0 to L.s if L.s is empty but L.v is not.
 ```